frozenpandaman/splatnet2statink/README.md

 The `-M` flag runs the script in monitoring mode, uploading new battle results as you play games.
 The script checks for new battles every `N` seconds; if no `N` is provided, the script defaults to 300 (5 minutes).

-The `-r` flag, for use with monitoring mode, checks to see if there are recent battle records present on SplatNet 2 that haven't been uploaded to stat.ink and, if so, posts them.
+The `-r` flag, for use with monitoring mode, checks to see if there are recent battle records present on SplatNet 2 that haven't been uploaded to stat.ink and, if so, uploads them.

 The `-s` flag blacks out other players' names on the scoreboard result image and doesn't send them to stat.ink.